 The use of aggressive and intensive chemotherapeutic regimens, bone marrow and solid-organ transplantations, and the use of immunosuppressive regimens for treatment of autoimmune diseases, has led to significant increases in the prevalence of invasive fungal infections.

-Disseminated candidiasis, pulmonary aspergillosis, and emerging opportunistic fungi are the most common agents producing life-threatening invasive mycoses it has been estimated that 200,000 immunocompromised patients develop invasive aspergillosis (IA) annually.
+Disseminated candidiasis, pulmonary aspergillosis, and emerging opportunistic fungi are the most common agents producing life-threatening invasive mycoses.
+It has been estimated that in the US and Europe more than 50,000 immunocompromised patients develop invasive aspergillosis (IA) annually.

 Despite wide availability of antifungal therapies for invasive aspergillosis, mortality rates remain extremely high.
 Diagnosis is difficult and conventional therapies have dose-limiting toxicities.
-Experimental studies using inhaled Voriconazole and Amphotericin in small patient populations have provided promising data for the inhaled concept.
 An opportunity exists to identify a new generation of potent inhaled therapies that have been optimized for lung administration.

 Allergic bronchopulmonary aspergillosis (ABPA)